-• When disruptive behavior occurs: The lecturer approaches the student outside the classroom.
-The lecturer asks if the student has any particular problem.
-If unsolved • When disruptive behavior recurs: ➤ The lecturer consults with the administrative officer.
+When disruptive behavior occurs: The lecturer approaches the student outside the classroom.
+Problem Solved The lecturer asks if the student has any particular problem.
+End of Process If unsolved When disruptive behavior recurs: The lecturer consults with the administrative officer.

-- ➤ The administrative officer talks with the lecturer concerned in an advisory capacity and makes recommendations. - ➤ The administrative officer also approaches the student, in order to raise awareness and to ensure that the student understands why the behavior is not acceptable. - ➤ The administrative officer listens to the student to see how the student perceives the particular behavior. - > Both parties agree on what should be done. - ➤ The administrative officer suggests a course of action.
+- The administrative officer talks with the lecturer concerned in an advisory capacity and makes recommendations. - The administrative officer also approaches the student, in order to raise awareness and to ensure that the student understands why the behavior is not acceptable. - > The administrative officer listens to the student to see how the student perceives the particular behavior. - Both parties agree on what should be done. - ➤ The administrative officer suggests a course of action.